trustbloc/sandbox/docs/demo/build.md

 ```
 docker login -u <username> -p <github token with read:packages and repo permission> docker.pkg.github.com
 ```
 ## Prerequisites (for running tests and demos)
 - Go 1.13
 - Docker
 - Docker-Compose
 - Make

+# Setup CA and hostnames
+Run trustbloc-local-setup(`make trustbloc-local-setup`) this target will generate:

+- TLS CA located in ~/.trustbloc-local/sandbox/trustbloc-dev-ca.crt (you need to import in cert chain)

+- Hosts entries located in ~/.trustbloc-local/sandbox/hosts (you need copy it to /etc/hosts)

 ## Targets
 ```